awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-info.md

 ## Example<a name="info-examples"></a>

 This example uses info to get information about an HSM in the cluster\.
 The command uses 0 to refer to the first HSM in the cluster\.
-The output shows the IP address, port, and the type and names of the current user\.
+The output shows the IP address, port, and the type and name of the current user\.

 ```
 aws-cloudhsm> info server 0